 I am a contributing correspondent for Science and a freelance journalist whose work has appeared in The Washington Post, Smithsonian, Science News, High Country News, Knowable, and other outlets.
+I also write for the delightful science writing website, The Last Word on Nothing.

 My reporting has won several awards, including the 2018 National Academies Keck Futures Initiatives Communication Award for a package of Science stories on human migration, to which I contributed a story about mental health among Yezidi refugees from Iraq, and a DC Science Writers Association Newsbrief award on how rats will forsake chocolate to save a drowning companion.
 (It’s not clear if these findings apply to humans.)